 Do a Google search

-Of course the Internet is going to play a role when you’re looking for a back doctor; it’s one of the main ways we search for just about anything today.
-The best way to incorporate an online search into your quest for a great DFW back doctor is to: Google individual doctor names and practice names, reading reviews and looking for any negative comments and red flags like malpractice claims and disciplinary actions.
+Of course, the Internet will play a role when you’re looking for a back doctor; it’s one of the main ways we search for just about anything today.
+The best way to incorporate an online search into your quest for the best back doctor near you is to Google individual doctor names and practice names, reading reviews, and looking for any negative comments and red flags like malpractice claims and disciplinary actions.
 Consumer Reports’ “state-by-state list of links to state medical boards and other resources or checking up on doctors” is a useful tool for culling this information.

 Scour their websites